 Suppose you are at the start of your employment with a good 15-40 years of working ahead.

-In most situation it means you have recurring capital coming in every year that you can deploy to investing.
+In most situations, it means you have recurring capital coming in every year that you can deploy to investing.

 We cannot ignore that we need capital to grow wealth, thus you have to have a plan to channel $XXX/yr on a recurring basis to investing.

-Suppose annually you put away $15,000 to building wealth.
+Suppose annually you put away $15,000 to build wealth.